 Can you feel it?
 There's panic in the streets!
 We're in the middle of a stock market crash and the hysteria is starting again.
 As I write this, the S&P 500 is down six percent today — and 17.3% off its record high of 3386.15 on February 19th.

 But here's the thing: To succeed at investing, you have to pull yourself away from the financial news.
 You have to ignore it.
 All it'll do is make you crazy.

 The sad truth is that people tend to pour money into stocks during bull markets — after the stocks have been rising for some time.
 Speculators pile on, afraid to miss out.
-Then they panic and bail out after the stock market has started to drop.
+Then they panic and bail out after during a stock market crash.
 By buying high and selling low, they lose a lot.

-The sad part is that it's often small individual investors like you and me who make these mistakes.
-During the Great Recession, one of my readers at Get Rich Slowly shared the following story:
+It's often small individual investors like you and me who make these mistakes.
+During the Great Recession, one Get Rich Slowly reader shared the following story:

 “I'm in the [financial] industry…I can tell you now that when the markets tanked during October , people with less than (approximately) 100k behaved significantly different from investors with 100k+ in the market.
 Also, people who did not have an emergency fund behaved significantly different than those who did, generally to their own detriment.